 Abusing benzodiazepines such as Xanax or Valium by taking them in ways other than prescribed can cause additional side effects, including:

-- the rapid development of drug tolerance
+- the rapid development of tolerance to benzodiazepines

 - cognitive decline